Yoga saved my life.

 Yoga, as defined in the yoga sutras, the manual for practice, is "the negation of the dualistic thought processes of the mind".
 The poses, or in Sanskrit, asanas, are not the goal, but rather the state of mind within the pose.
 Scientific research shows that a regular yoga practice can help lessen pain, decrease fatigue, and improve the overall quality of life for those with fibromyalgia.
-So join me!

 Spoonie Yoga is a holistic movement practice for a Spoonie body.
-Yes, it will build strength and flexibility in your muscles, but the focus is on your nervous system and, overall, holistic wellness.
-It is a practice that can be started in bed.
+Yes, it will build strength and flexibility in your muscles, but the focus is on your nervous system and holistic wellness.

-Remember, it is not about how well you can contort your body into a pose or how evenly you can control your breath.
-It is about learning to quiet the mind, tune in to the body, and allow it to let go and release.
+It is not about how well you can contort your body into a pose or how evenly you can control your breath.
+It is about learning to observe the mind, tune in to the body, and allow it to let go and release.
 You learn to become aware of your energy and work with it rather than against it.
 As a result, you will discover the power in practice and ease in flexibility.